byronka/r3z/README.md

 ### r3z

-This is an application by [Coveros](https://www.coveros.com/) to demonstrate good software practices.
-As we say in agile... _Working software over comprehensive documentation_ ... but that doesn't mean we can't have pretty good documentation too.
+This is an application for demonstrating good software practices, written entirely in Kotlin, with no dependencies other than provided by the default development kits for Java and Kotlin.

+The software is fast, robust, and well-tested.

 #### Quick Start: